cogito233/cogito233.github.io/_pages/about.md

 Hi, here is Zhiheng.
 Welcome to my personal website, nice to see you~

 Currently I’m a visiting student at UC Berkeley, and I'm 3th year CS major undergraduate student in the University of Hong Kong, supervised by Lingpeng Kong.
-In this summer I'll work at Berkeley Artificial Intelligence Research (BAIR) Lab supervised by Kevin Yang, forcusing on controlable text generation.
-Previously I'm working at ETH NLPED Lab supervised by Zhijing Jin, and I also spend some time work as a research intern in Megvii R-face institution.
-I'm currently forcusing on Controlable Text Generation;      Interpretable Learning and Causal Inference while I am deeply passionate about develop AI solutions for human benefit, for more details about that, please see Statements.
+This summer, I'll be working at the Berkeley Artificial Intelligence Research (BAIR) Lab, supervised by Kevin Yang, focusing on controllable text generation.
+Previously, I've worked at the ETH NLPED Lab under the supervision of Zhijing Jin and as a research intern at Megvii R-face institution.
+My research interests include Controllable Text Generation, Interpretable Learning, and Causal Inference.
+I'm deeply passionate about developing AI solutions for human benefit – for more details, please see my Statements.

-Despite my research in computer science, statistics and machine learning, I'm also enthusiastic in diverse areas ranging from philosophy, psychology, sociology and economics.
-I believe that knowledge in different fields has transferable paradigms, and a macro perspective is useful for solving local problems, and help to understand "what is the real problem".
+In addition to my research in computer science, statistics, and machine learning, I'm enthusiastic about exploring diverse areas such as philosophy, psychology, sociology, and economics.
+I believe that knowledge from different fields offers transferable paradigms and that a macro perspective is useful for solving local problems and understanding the "real problem" at hand.

-For potential collaborators with similar interest, you can email me at `zhihenglyu.cs@gmail.com` if you are interested in my current project, or seeking potential cooperation in the any of the following term:
+If you're a potential collaborator with similar interests, feel free to email me at `zhihenglyu.cs@gmail.com`.
+I'm open to discussing my current projects or exploring potential cooperation in any of the following areas:

 * Research Project
 * Developing Open source project
 * Cofounder of Community/Association
-* Start-up Company
+* Start-up Companies

-For freshman and sophomore who are ambitious to CS research, please do not hesitate to contact me.
-I'm glad to meet more new people with diversity background, share my experimence and/or start a potential mentorship.
+For freshmen and sophomores interested in pursuing CS research, please don't hesitate to reach out.
+I'm excited to meet new people from diverse backgrounds, share my experiences, and potentially start a mentorship.

 For my previous experimence, please see my [Resume](https://cogito233.github.io/cv/).